ChrisHexapod/hexapod_ros/README.md

 * If your hexapod acts like in slow-motion please check if you have specified the correct id's in phantomX.yaml.
 The original phantomX.yaml file specifies two additional ax12 for a camera gimbal and the ID of another ax12a was changed to 19 (instead of 1).
 The phantomX.yaml file in this branch uses the ID's as given in the PhantomX mark III assembly instructions and the camera gimbal has been removed.

-* The MPU9255 was written some time ago and is not really adapted towards tf2.
+* The MPU9255 node was written some time ago and is not really adapted towards tf2.
 So if you are getting error mesages that contain "....at line 134 in /tmp/binarydeb/ros-noetic-tf2-0.7.5/src/buffer_core.cpp..." you have to change line 42 in MPU9255_node.cpp from: "data_imu.header.frame_id = "/imu_link";" to "data_imu.header.frame_id = "imu_link"
+* We are using the actual version of rtabmap, therefore parameters etc. werde ported to the new version (no backward compatibility).
+Check the original stack if you are using indigo, kinetic, lunatic or melodic.

 ## 6. Things to Do